itsalirahimi/ground_truth_generation/README.md

 python writeVideos.py
 ```

 The numbered frames of the two videos are saved in the two folders *frames_front* and *frames_side* in the root.

-Compare and find the number of the initial frame of each video in a particular interval in which you want the object path to be recorded.
+2. Compare and find the number of the initial frame of each video in a particular interval in which you want the object path to be recorded.

-2. Set the followings in *objectGTGeneration.py*:
+3. Set the followings in *objectGTGeneration.py*:

-* Initial frame number of each video Also
+* Initial frame number of each video
 * The field length and width
-* The fps of two videos (must be identical - default: 30)
+* The fps of two videos (must be identical! - default: 30)

 [//]: # "TODO: All of the above must be set by user in the <params-file> and read by code from it"

-3. Run:
+4. Run:

 [//]: # "FIX: Runnig objectGTGeneration.py, a fake argument file must be passed.
 If not, there is an error"